 Elizabeth cringed and handed it to her.
 “Sss-orry, grandma.”

 She thought about it a few times on other overnights.
 Once she sneaked into her grandmother’s bedroom and opened the jewelry box drawer only to find the handkerchief gone.

 Jeanine warned her.
 “Don’t ask grandma about it, ever.
 You’ve gotta be careful, she gets mad at you snooping around her things.”

 Elizabeth wrinkled up her face.
 “I know, grandma gets mad at me for everything.
 Aren’t you curious though?
 It might be something valuable ‘cause she hid it away.
 Wish I looked at it.”

 “No, Elizabeth.
 Don’t even talk about it.
 You’ll get into big trouble.”

-Elizabeth listened to Jeanine, and it stayed a mystery for many years.
+Elizabeth listened to Jeanine, and it stayed a mystery for twelve years.

 Wish you were here!